ttaute/math/readme.md

 # Build process

 ## Cloning the repository
-Type `git clone https://github.com/ttaute/math` in your shell or click on "Code", then "Download ZIP".
+Type `git clone https://github.com/ttaute/math` in your shell or click on "Code", then on one of the options in here.

 ## Building the program
 The main building environment used here is Visual Studio 2022.
 It will give you the least amount of pain.<br>